ak021/ak-js-bits-and-pieces/design-patterns/index.md

 1. Null object pattern

 - This pattern can be used to avoid the null checks
-- also can provide a default object called NullObject , if incase the object is null or doesnt exist.
+- it provides a default object if incase original object is not present

 2. Builder pattern
    - builder patter is used to create object in steps.